arturo-lang/arturo/README.md

 Editors & IDEs
 ------------------------------

-If you prefer to use some specific editors, check which one are already supported (if your preferred editor is not yet supported, just drop me a line - or help me include it):
+If you prefer to use some specific editors, check which one is already supported (if your preferred editor is not yet supported, just drop me a line - or help me include it):

 - **SublimeText**:
 https://github.com/arturo-lang/art-sublimetext-package